iamnbutler/11ate/posts/creating-jewelry-with-3d-printing-2021-04.md

 ---
 post_visible: true
-title: Creating Jewelry with 3D Printing
+title: Creating Jewelry with 3D Printinga
 custom_slug: 3d-printing-jewelry
 subtitle: Apparently you can 3D print metal?
 summary: My wife is a huge Kingdom Hearts fan, so once I discovered that 3D printing metal was not only possible, but also not overly expensive, I decided I'd make her a custom Keyblade piece.
 author: Nate Butler
 date: 2015-11-16T06:12:30.394Z
 date_updated: 2015-11-16T06:12:00.000Z